go-coldbrew/go-coldbrew.github.io/patterns/HTTP-gRPC.md

 ## Returning HTTP status codes from gRPC APIs

 ### Overview
-gRPC APIs are defined using the [Protocol Buffers](https://developers.google.com/protocol-buffers/) language.
-The gRPC framework provides a set of standard response messages that can be used to return errors from gRPC APIs.
+gRPC APIs are defined using the [Protocol Buffers](https://developers.google.com/protocol-buffers/). gRPC provides a set of standard response messages that can be used to return errors from gRPC APIs.
 These messages are defined in the [google/rpc/status.proto].

 ```proto
 // The `Status` type defines a logical error model that is suitable for